HOME | VOICES BETWEEN – THE CREATIVE CONVERSATIONS

 WAR & THE GENERATIONS

-Derek B Miller interviewed by Julie Lindahl
+Derek B Miller in dialogue with Julie Lindahl

 Can we ever bridge the void between the generations when it comes to the legacy of war?
 What price must Jews pay to become accepted as Americans or Europeans?
 How do war and peace affect our perceptions of the relationship between the US and Europe?
 Author and activist Julie Lindahl talks with novelist Derek B. Miller.